exasol/ai-lab/doc/developer_guide/developer_guide.md

   * The script will print the required SSH login for manual inspection or interaction with the EC2 instance.
   * The instance is kept running until the user presses Ctrl-C.
 * `show-aws-assets`: Show AWS entities associated with a specific keyword (called __asset-id__).
-* `start-test-release-build`: Start a Test Release flow.
+* `start-test-release-build`: Creates a release on Github and forwards it to the AWS Codebuild which creates VM images in various formats and attaches them to the Github release.
 * `make-ami-public`: Change permissions of an existing AMI such that it becomes public.

 Script `start-test-release-build` requires environment variable `GH_TOKEN` to contain a valid token for access to Github.